In 2015, Charlotte A., an anthropologist and filmmaker based in the United Kingdom, had a horrific encounter with fire ants in Central America.

 Translation: The fire ant venom compound doesn’t just soothe the skin; it’s restoring the skin’s barrier function, too.
 And because it is a topical treatment, there’s little risk of toxicity.

-That’s good news for people with mild to moderate psoriasis.
+That’s good news for people with mild to moderate psoriasis, says Dr. Arbiser.
 “Most people don’t have really bad psoriasis.
 This offers a potential new treatment that doesn’t have the side effects of topical steroids.”

-Dr. Arbiser said he’s in the process of patenting the solenopsin derivatives and is shopping around for companies to license his products.
+Dr. Arbiser is in the process of patenting the solenopsin derivatives and is shopping around for companies to license his products.

 As for Charlotte’s run-in with fire ants, Dr. Arbiser says, “Those experiences inform us.
 I would caution people with psoriasis not to go out and step on fire ants, though.”